Wellness Core Grain Free canned dog food receives the Advisor’s top rating of 5 stars.

 And a fat-to-protein ratio of about 59%.

-Wellness Core is a grain-free canned food using a generous amount of named fish or poultry as its main sources of animal protein, thus earning the brand 5 stars.
+Wellness Core Grain Free is a meat-based canned dog food using a significant amount of various named species as its main sources of animal protein, thus earning the brand 5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.